Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 - Line 4 - "pip install" install all the python3 required files to use the python code.
 - Line 5 - This kicks off the self contained app = "python3 flask_rx_web_view.py"

 To build the docker image from the Dockerfile.
-You must be in the same directory as Dockerfile to use the command
+You must be in the same directory as Dockerfile file.

 Directory structure used:
 ```bash